auvzhcet/Documentation/docs/Development/Creating_a_Repository_guide.md

 [How to set-up Git on your device](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

-### Initializing a new repository: **git init**
+### Initializing a new repository

-To create a new repo, you'll use the **git init** command. git init is a one-time command you use during the initial setup of a new repo.
+To create a new repo, you'll use the `git init` command. git init is a one-time command you use during the initial setup of a new repo.
 Executing this command will create a new **.git**   subdirectory in your current working directory.
 This will also create a new branch called master.

 ### Versioning an existing project with a new git repository

 Assuming you already have a project directory and you would like to create a repo within it:

 * First cd into root project directory.
-* execute **git init**
+* execute `git init`
 This will as mentioned above create same **.git** subdirectory but scoped to that project dir.

 ### Cloning an existing repo